Herbs as medicine

 Does herbal medicine work?

 Yes, in the appropriate context.
-It can be used to treat a wide variety of conditions either on it’s own or a support for conventional health care
+It can be used to treat a wide variety of conditions either on its own or to support conventional health care treatments.
+Always check with your health care professional as some herbs can interact with pharmaceutical medications.
+Herbal medicine is generally not appropriate for anything you would need to attend an emergency room at your local hospital.

 What conditions can it treat?